-3 Million Set to Gain Access To Military Shopping in 2020
+3 Million to Gain Access To Military Shopping

 According to an article by Military Times, 3 million more people will gain access to military shopping in 2020.
-These new customers will be able to shop at the Commissary, the Exchange, and even have access to some MWR programs.
+These new customers will be able to shop at the Commissary and the Exchange.
+In addition, they will have access to some MWR programs.

 This will start on January 1st, 2020.